Cloud monitoring for high-performing applications

 What is cloud monitoring?

-We will see how and what to monitor later on in this guide.
+We will see how and what to monitor later in this guide.
 First, let us focus on why cloud monitoring is important.

 Why is cloud monitoring important?

-As wisdom would suggest, if you do not know that something exists and how it works, you cannot know when that something is misbehaving, under stress or soon to break down.
+As wisdom would suggest, if you do not know that something exists and how it works, you cannot know when that something is malfunctioning, under stress or soon to break down.
 Monitoring, including cloud monitoring, keeps you informed of every piece of your infrastructure at all times, both physical and virtual.

 Cloud monitoring encompasses all these components.
 As with local monitoring, each individual part of a network can cause issues and, as none is completely isolated from others, can break other parts or bring down the whole network.
 Cloud networks are logical versions of physical ones and subject to similar problems.
 Therefore, cloud monitoring is an extension of local monitoring that has to be implemented to ensure that cloud environments perform efficiently and without issues.
 Typically, it involves a hybrid environment in which on-premises components and cloud-based components work together.